The Massachusetts Daily Collegian

 The Massachusetts Daily Collegian is an American daily newspaper founded in 1890, and the independently funded, student-operated newspaper of the University of Massachusetts Amherst.
-The Collegian is a non-profit funded entirely through advertising revenue and receives no funding from the university or from student fees.
 In 2018, the Collegian scaled back its print edition to one issue per month, with digital-only articles continuing to be released daily.
 Since then, the newspaper switched to be primarily focused on online articles with print magazines being published sporadically throughout each semester.

 History

 Founded in 1890, the paper began as Aggie Life, became the College Signal in 1901, the Weekly Collegian in 1914 and the Tri-Weekly Collegian in 1956.
 Published daily from 1967 to 2013 and as a broadsheet since January 1994, the Collegian cut its Friday print paper in September 2013 due to declining ad revenue.^{,} Publishing in 13 languages, it is also the most linguistically diverse college newspaper in the country.

-Massachusetts Governor Charlie Baker cited the Collegian in an August 20, 2014 advertisement highlighting differences between himself and Democratic candidates then-Attorney General Martha Coakley and then-Treasurer Steve Grossman.
+Massachusetts Governor Charlie Baker cited the Collegian in an August 20, 2014 advertisement highlighting differences between himself and Democratic candidates then–Attorney General Martha Coakley and then-Treasurer Steve Grossman.